Launching a Multi-Vendor Marketplace VS D2C Website

 • Coffee Machines: High-quality machines like espresso makers, pour-over stands, or cold brew equipment.

-• Grinders: Burr grinders for consistent grinds crucial for optimal coffee flavor.
+• Grinders: Burr grinders for consistent grinds are crucial for optimal coffee flavor.

 • Coffee Subscriptions: Curated selections delivered regularly for ultimate convenience.